ita-gnss-lab/gnss-scintillation-simulator/README.md

         error('Unknown operating system.');
     end
     ```
     You can extend this for other operating systems.
-Then, `cpssm` should be called from the command window.
+Then, `cpssm` should be callable from the command window.

 ## 4. How to use (some MWE commands) and how to get help